 Miami’s unemployment rate (4.7%) at its lowest level since 2008

 Miami’s wage growth exceeds the national rate, with nearly all gains over the last year occurring in services.
 House prices increased 7.5%, exceeding the statewide and national pace.
 Financial services will continue to provide a stable source of jobs and income over the next five years in Miami, which is home to the East Coast’s largest concentration of international banks south of New York City.
 Construction growth is especially robust, with major projects underway including the Miami Central train station and several new office buildings, as well as Miami Worldcenter, a mixed-use development with retail, residences, and a hotel.
-Miami is expected to continue outpacing national economic growth with a 3.9% rise in gross metro product in 2017, due in large part to developments such as these.
+Miami is expected to continue outpacing national economic growth with a 3.9% rise in 2017, due in large part to such major developments.

 Investor and landlord confidence continues in 2017